ONEcampaign/oda-dashboard/src/faqs.md

         <li>How much ODA does Country X channel to Country Y via multilateral organisations?</li>
     </ul>
     <p class="base-text">
-        <span class="bold">Sectors</span> breaks down ODA data by economic sectors, which can be broke down into
+        <strong>Sectors</strong> breaks down ODA data by economic sectors, which can be broke down into
         sub-sectors.
 Use this tab to explore questions like:
     </p>
     <ul class="group-list">